kestra-io/docs/content/docs/15.how-to-guides/loop.md

   - Kestra Workflow Components
 ---

-How to to iterate over a list of values in your flow.
+How to iterate over a list of values in your flow.

 In this example, we can use `EachSequential` to iterate over a list of values.